Staying safe day and night

 View the Campus Security shuttle bus location in real time

-Did you know you can now download the DoubleMap Bus Tracker to see exactly where the free night shuttle bus is while you are waiting for it?
-Simply download the DoubleMap Bus Tracker app (from iTunes or Google Play) and select University of New South Wales.
-You can also download it to your computer by visiting http://unsw.doublemap.com
+Did you know you can see exactly where the free night shuttle bus is while you are waiting for it?
+You can track the shuttle bus via the StaySafe@UNSW app.
+You can also track it from your computer by visiting https://parotel.com/unsw/.

 Hold your finger down on the red button until you are connected to Security Services.

 Click here to see where the Help Points are located on campus.